 This excised piece of gum tissue is placed into the pocket created by the first incision and will be repositioned to cover the exposed root.
 Dr. Cain will carefully apply sutures to the necessary areas and a clear adhesive to protect the graft.

 Soft Tissue Grafting Aftercare

 After the procedure, Dr. Cain will thoroughly explain any aftercare instruction you may need and how long your gums will need to heal completely.
-Adhering to any minor restrictions and good oral hygiene will ensure a healthy and lasting result.
+Adhering to minor restrictions and good oral hygiene will ensure a healthy and lasting result.

-Dr. Cain will give you a special rinse to use to keep your gums clean and infection-free.
+Dr. Cain will give you a special rinse to keep your gums clean and infection-free.
 This is to be used instead of brushing and flossing.
 Brushing and flossing will irritate the gum line and possibly undo the procedure.
 He may also prescribe an antibiotic to prevent an infection.

 If you are in pain, over-the-counter pain medication will help put you at ease.
 After your procedure, Dr. Cain will schedule a follow-up visit to remove your stitches if they haven’t dissolved on their own and check your gums during the healing process.

-We encourage patients to maintain their results with regular dental care and any other personalized advice or tips our staff may provide for their unique health concerns.
+We encourage patients to maintain their results with regular dental care and any personalized advice or tips our staff may provide for their unique health concerns.